gabalita/Pewlett-Hackard-Analysis/README.md

 **How many roles will need to be filled as the "silver tsunami" begins to make an impact?**

-- In the coming years, Pewlett-Hackard will need to fill 90,398 positions (considered employees born in 1965).
+- In the coming years, Pewlett-Hackard will need to fill 90,398 positions.
 Below is the department breakdown of these employees.
 Development, Production, and Sales will have the highest number of opening roles.
 <img width="265" alt="Screen Shot 2021-08-09 at 2 51 55 PM" src="https://user-images.githubusercontent.com/10199828/128758588-d9654e92-0c5d-46a9-be66-e930dca5eec1.png">

 **Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?**